-☐ If You Arrive Late for Class - DO NOT walk in during another student's presentation.
-Please wait outside the room. ☐ Tardiness is not expected, respected nor accepted.
+- \square 1.
+If You Arrive Late for Class DO NOT walk in during another student's presentation.
+Please wait outside the room. - □ 2.
+Tardiness is not expected, respected nor accepted.
 Excessive tardiness will result in disciplinary action.
 After a student, has accumulated three tardies each additional tardy will be marked as an absence.
-"I have noticed that the people who are late are often so much jollier than the people who have to wait for them." -E. V. Lucas. ☐ CELL PHONES aren't considered life sources!
-You were not born with a cell phone therefore it is NOT pivotal to your existence.
+"I have noticed that the people who are late are often so much jollier than the people who have to wait for them." -E. V. Lucas. - □ 3.
+CELL PHONES aren't considered life sources!
+You were not born with a cell phone therefore; it is NOT pivotal to your existence.
 Phones are to remain on silent or powered off, anything that vibrates should NOT be in class.
 If I have to make mention of your cell phone during class, there will be penalties.
-Phone usage during an exam is considered risky behavior and may result in an immediate zero on the exam in question. ☐ #nosadstories Please be mindful of obstacles to your own learning experiences.
+Phone usage during an exam is considered risky behavior and may result in an immediate zero on the exam in question. - □ 4.
+Please be mindful of obstacles to your own learning experiences.
 If there are any "extreme circumstances" to detract from your attending classes, participating in course activities, or meeting deadlines please make attempts to speak to me.
-However, it is up to my discretion to determine what an extreme circumstance is. ☐ If the use of any electronic equipment (laptops, personal amplifiers, etc.) is needed during class please inform your instructor. ☐ The Golden Rule still applies outside of grade school!
+However, it is up to my discretion to determine what an extreme circumstance is. #nosadstories - □ 5.
+If the use of any electronic equipment (laptops, personal amplifiers, etc.) is needed during class please inform your instructor. - □ 6.
+The Golden Rule still applies outside of grade school!
 Be aware that on some occasions class discussions will focus on topics or issues that may be considered uncomfortable or controversial by some.
 Do your part and be mature in handling topics or discussions as they relate to personal growth, academic achievement, and overall social wellness.
-Students must make every effort to handle these topics and issues in a responsible manner.
+Students must make every effort to handle these topics and issues in a responsible manner. - 7.
 Be aware that on some occasions class discussions will focus on topics or issues that may be considered uncomfortable or controversial by some.
 Do your part and be mature in handling topics or discussions as they relate to personal growth, academic achievement, and overall social wellness.
 Students must make every effort to handle these topics and issues in a responsible manner.
 You do not have to agree with everyone but you must be willing to listen.
-The Golden manner.
-Tou do not have to agree with everyone out you must be winnig to histell.
-The dolugh may require accommodations, please see a coordinator in the Office of Disability Affairs (112 Johnston Hall) so that such accommodations can be arranged."
-After you receive the accommodation letters, please meet with me to discuss the provisions of those accommodations.
+The Golden Rule still applies outside of grade school!